sensejs/sensejs/website/docs/overview/injection.md

   // We need list RandomNumberModule here, so that RandomNumberController can be discovered
   requires: [SenseLogModule, RandomNumberModule],

-  // The order must not be changed, since REQUEST_ID is not a valid injetable before RequestIdProviderInterceptor
+  // The order must not be changed, since REQUEST_ID is not a valid injetable before RequestIdMiddleware
-  globalInterceptProviders: [
+  middlewares: [
-    RequestIdProviderInterceptor,
+    RequestIdMiddleware,
-    ContextualLoggingInterceptProvider
+    ContextualLoggingMiddleware
   ],

   httpOption: {